Chickens That Will Give You a Variety of Colorful Eggs

 Chicken Breeds with Broody Tendencies

-If you are only interested in egg production than you may not want to purchase chicks that have broody tendencies.
-Broody hens can be troublesome, so if your not looking for a mother hen, here are the breeds you may want to avoid… Read Article
+If you are only interested in egg production then you may not want to purchase chicks that have broody tendencies.
+Broody hens can be troublesome, so if you’re not looking for a mother hen, here are the breeds you may want to avoid… Read Article

 Back to Chicken Keeping Resources HOME PAGE